Donemmanuelo/messaging_app/backend/rust/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
 5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.